- Towards Sustainable Livestock discussion document

 - Welcome Letter

 The Agenda is a partnership of livestock sector stakeholders committed to the sustainable development of the sector.

-With a global population projected to reach 9.6 billion in 2050, the livestock sector’s role in providing high value food will continue to increase.
+With global population projected to reach 9.6 billion in 2050, the livestock sector’s role in providing high value food will continue to increase.

-The partnership unites the forces of the public and private sectors, producers, research and academic institutions, NGOS, and social movements and community-based organizations.
+The partnership unites the forces of the public and private sectors, producers, research and academic institutions, NGOs, social movements and community-based organizations, and foundations.

 Global food security and health: The sector is critical to human health and global food and nutritional security.
 The Agenda promotes an inclusive approach to managing disease threats at the animal-human-environment interface that involves all sector stakeholders at every level in the development and implementation of animal-disease and food-safety programmes.

 Equity and growth: Livestock is essential to the livelihoods of an estimated one billion poor.
 The Agenda supports a viable growth in value chains that have access to all necessary resources and services, and in which the poor can find secure livelihoods and participate in growing markets or take up other opportunities outside the sector.